 1.0 - Scope

-This policy applies to the conduct of non-exempt human subjects research involving children under the oversight of the IU IRBs.
+This policy applies to non-exempt human subjects research involving children under the oversight of the Indiana University Institutional Review Boards (IRBs).

-This policy does not apply to minors who, under applicable law, may consent on their own behalf.
+This policy does not apply to individuals who, under applicable law of the jurisdiction in which the research will be conducted, may consent on their own behalf.

-Per Indiana law, the following minors have authority to consent for themselves:
+Per Indiana law, the following minors have authority to consent for themselves and therefore are not considered children for purposes of IRB review:

 - Legally emancipated minors;